szeka9/CompressionMethods-project/README.md

 The algorithm performs well during text compression since natural language can be well described with Markov models.
 I have also tested network traffic data (see also: samples).

+Please note, that the current implementation does not support exporting the compressed data but information is displayed in the console (see also: Example output).

 ## How to run

   <i>cd src</i>